 What are the Advantages of Using Vinegar to Get Rid of Paint?

-Since there are a lot of paint-stripping products you can buy in stores or online, why should you not use them instead of vinegar?
-Well, you are free to use store-bought products, but there are also a few reasons why removing paint with vinegar is a better option.
+Since there are a lot of paint-stripping products you can buy in stores or online, why should you use them instead of vinegar?
+You are free to use store-bought products, but there are also a few reasons why removing paint with vinegar is a better option.

 It Is Affordable.